netg5/airport-management/README.md

 * Swagger UI
 * ModelMapper

+## Microservices
+* eureka-service - microservice registry where the list of all microservices can be seen
+* zuul-gateway - entry point of the all microservices (Not configured properly now)
+* flight-service - main microservice which allows to reserve flight

 ## oAuth 2 authentication
 This application uses oAuth 2 with JWT encryption.
 To generate .jks file `keytool -genkeypair -alias jwt -keyalg RSA -keypass secretKey -keystore jwt.jks -storepass secretKey` command should be performed.